Helping your clients establish their philanthropic legacies

 Scenario: Estate planning identifies significant taxes going to the IRS, but your client wants to direct dollars for local benefit.

-Solution: The Foundation can work with you and your client to reduce the taxable estate through a charitable bequest or other planned gift.
+Solution: The Foundation can work with you and your client to reduce the taxable amount of the estate through a charitable bequest or other planned gift.
 Your client’s gift will create a legacy of caring in the community that stays true to the charitable intent forever.

 The suggested bequest language is very simple: